Top Tips for Designing a “Green” Home Office

 Hunter believes that these changes are not only good for the Earth but also good for her health.
 “I just want to be as happy and productive as possible,” she says.
 Choosing materials with low VOCs that are sustainably harvested and that help reduce energy needs allow her to do just that.

-Here are some tips for designing your green home office:
+Here are some tips for designing a green home office:

 Paint is preferable to wallpaper, which uses paper and adhesives.
-Look for brands, such as Safecoat, that do not use VOCs.
+Look for brands that do not use VOCs.
 VOCs are gases that may have short- and long-term health effects, including eye, nose and throat irritation; headaches; and damage to the liver, kidney and central nervous system.

 Heating and Cooling